MikaelMayer/StringSolver/README.md

 - Supports incremental numbering.
 - "..." continues an expression if there is a loop.
+- Automated file renaming commands
-- Automated file commands.
+- Automated file processing commands

 ## Automated Bash commands

-StringSolver includes a nice renaming tool and automated command.
+StringSolver includes an awesome automatic renaming tool and an automated command generalizer.

 Installation: